SaraKlarapova/shop/README.md

 # About

-The web application for study with online ciurses.
+The web application for study with online courses.

 # Design